ambareesh1510/chaotic-hash-functions/slideshow/slideshow.typ

       - Collision resistance
   ]
   ]
-  #only("7-")[
+]

-    Potential future research:
+#polylux-slide[
-      - Why does the hash distribution of the rolling hash have such a significant peak?
+  = Potential future research:
     - How can collision resistance for the multi-state hash be improved?
-  ]
+    - How much padding is really necessary for the multi-state hash to be effective?
 ]

 #polylux-slide[